TULISOC Membership Dues

 • promote education and training in the field;

-• Academic & Government Members receive a $75 Discount off of the meeting registration fee;
+• Academic & Government Members receive a $110 discount off of the meeting registration fee for the Triennial Meeting.
+Student and Retired Members receive a $65 discount off of the meeting registration fee.

 • Vote and Hold Office in the Society